All Products

 On the Kubernetes CoreDNS Log Analysis page, you can configure alert rules based on each chart or list.
 You can perform this operation only in the Log Service console.

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the navigation pane on the left, click Clusters.

-5. In the upper-right corner of the card that you want to manage on the Kubernetes CoreDNS Log Analysis page, choose more > Save as Alert.
+5. In the upper-right corner of the card that you want to manage on the Kubernetes CoreDNS Log Analysis page, choose more > Save As Alert.

 For more information about the alerting parameters, see Create a log alert rule.alert